U.S. orders Norfolk Southern to clean polluted Ohio derailment site

 Although no fatalities or injuries have been reported, residents have been demanding answers about health risks and blaming Norfolk Southern, state and federal officials for a lack of information regarding the crash.

-EPA will require the company to reimburse the agency for any cleaning services it offers residents and businesses and to participate in public meetings and post information online.
+EPA will require the company to reimburse the agency for any cleaning services it offers residents and businesses.
+If the EPA is forced to do any clean-up work that the railroad refuses to do, the agency can force Norfolk Southern to pay triple the cost of those operations, Regan said.
+The EPA is also forcing the railroad to participate in public meetings in East Palestine.

 ((valerie.volcovici@thomsonreuters.com;))